kombucha-js/react-rerenderers/README.md

 );
 ```

 This flawlessly works.
-This will be explained further in the following section.
+The workaround will be explained further in the following section.

 Good!
 So we can go through this difficulty, right?!
 Actually this leads us to another hell.